 11 Oct, Bristol – Bristol Day Of Action Against Workfare!
 Saturday 11 October at 12:30pm, meeting point tba

 Following on from successful actions against workfare in Bristol over the past few years (no more forced unpaid labour at: St Wherburghs City Farm, Homebase, Argos, Holland & Barratt…) We will be taking to the streets again, along with others across the country.

-Hundreds of people in Haringey are being forced to work for 6 months with no pay under threat of sanctions.
-Profiteering Urban Futures have a contract for Community Work Placements and are busy finding placements in charities and “community benefit” projects across North London.
-But these schemes cannot work without charities making the placements possible – charities like North London Hospice and Traid.
+Hundreds of people in Haringey are being forced to work for six months with no pay under threat of sanctions.
+Urban Futures have the contract for Community Work Placements in Haringey and are busy finding placements in charities and “community benefit” projects across north London.
+But these schemes cannot work without charities making the placements possible – charities like North London Hospice.

 Two weeks ago, Osborne visited Byteback to promote his new workfare scheme.
 But following a huge public response, a week later that company pulled out!

 “It is to be expected that some charities find it difficult if not impossible to defend themselves against the actions of Boycott Workfare.” – Upper Tribunal Judge Wikeley (reaffirming the First Tier Tribunal decision)

 The DWP has lost its appeal to try and keep the list of those using workfare out of the public domain.
 The Upper Tribunal judgement was dismissive of the DWP’s arguments, making it clear that the DWP is just playing a delaying game – anything to slow down the release of the list of all the businesses and organisations profiting from the use of workfare.